emilydaykin/Country-Data-Visualisation/README.md

 # Green Country Data
-A website visualising green data for 192 countries using a countries API.
+A React.js web application visualising green data for 192 countries using an API.
 Users can:
 * Select from 192 different countries to get each of their general facts (capital, GDP per capita, urban population, internet users etc) and how green they are (CO<sub>2</sub> emissions, forested area, threatened species, tourists etc).
   - Employment by sector, and life expectancy and education enrollment by gender are visualised through donut and bar charts.
 * View cross-sectional, point-in-time comparative green data for all countries via interactive bubble charts, bar charts and radar charts.